Education

 Your Rights and Advocacy

 This content is also available in: Español (Spanish)Advocating for Your Child The word “advocate” comes from the Latin word for “voice.”
-Being your child’s advocate means you are your child’s […]
+Being your child’s advocate means you are your child’s voice because they cannot speak up for themselves.
+All parents advocate for their children, but because children who are blind or has low vision may […]

 Read more